Goat meat: Europe

 Italian, Greek, Serbian, and Portuguese cuisines are also known for serving roast goat in celebration of Easter, with the North of Portugal serving it as well on Christmas Day; goat dishes are also an Easter staple in the alpine regions of central Europe, often braised (Bavaria) or breaded and fried (Tyrol).

 North America

-Goat has historically been less commonplace in American, Canadian and Northern European cuisines but has become more popular in some niche markets, including those that serve immigrants from Asia and Africa who prefer goat to other meat.
+Goat has historically been less commonplace in American and Canadian cuisines but has become more popular in some niche markets, including those that serve immigrants from Asia and Africa who prefer goat to other meat.

 While in the past goat meat in the West was confined to ethnic markets, it can now be found in a few upscale restaurants and purveyors, especially in cities such as New York City and San Francisco.
 "Conscious consumers" in America who prioritize buying food consistent with their values have been assessed as seeing wild-caught rangeland goat meat as more environmentally sustainable and healthy than other red meats.
-Meanwhile, Costco stores in the Philadelphia suburbs keep whole frozen goats in a Halal case.
+Meanwhile, certain Costco stores are known to keep whole frozen goats.

 Brady, Texas has held its Annual World Championship BBQ Goat Cook-Off annually since 1973.